#1 in Sleep Product Research

 THE GOOD.
 Tempur-Pedic is often the standard by which other memory foam mattresses are judged.
-Tempur-Pedic's durability / lifespan, warranty, availability and overall reputation have historically been above average.
+Mattress lifespan, availability, and overall company reputation have historically been above average.

 THE COMPANY.
-Tempur-Pedic makes mid- to luxury-level memory foam beds (and other memory foam products) ranging in price from $1,100 to $7,500 (queen).
+Tempur-Pedic (Tempur Sealy) makes mid- to luxury-level memory foam beds ranging in price from $1,100 to $8,500.
 The company – in business since 1992 and headquartered in Lexington, KY – largely originated the memory foam mattress market.

 THE COMPETITION.
-Serta iComfort, Sealy Optimum, and Simmons ComforPedic are the main competition to Tempur-Pedic, but there are many other competitors including the Sleep Number Bed.
-See the mattress comparisons and the memory foam mattress reviews – summary to learn how other brands compare to Tempur-Pedic.
+Serta iComfort, Sealy Optimum, and Simmons ComforPedic are the main competition to Tempur-Pedic, but there are many other competitors such as Sleep Number (see Sleep Number vs Tempur-Pedic).
+Also see the memory foam mattress reviews – summary and the mattress comparison and to learn how other brands compare to Tempur-Pedic.

 Tempur-Pedic Ratings: Overview

 Ease of Moving On and Getting Up Off

 Sleep Like The Dead has collected over 1,700 Tempur-Pedic bed owner reviews and comments from hundreds of online message boards and other credible sources.
 We receive no compensation in any form from any company, organization or individual to affect in any way or degree the content or findings of our mattress research.
 Learn more about our unbiased and accurate research methodology.